mabuonomo/mabuonomo.github.io/_posts/2021-05-17-share-usb-dongle-bluetooth-over-ip.markdown

 Today I have got a _crazy_ idea.

 For a IoT project I need to control a remote usb dongle bluetooth (BLE) from a raspberry pi 4+.
 Why?
 I want to run a single program from a server that drives many devices remotely.
-It's possible?
+Is it possible?
 Yes with linux you can!

 The solution is called <a href="http://usbip.sourceforge.net/" target="_blank">usb2ip</a>